 Compared to studying abroad in other European countries, Spain is relatively inexpensive.
 Tuition and fees will range between 3,000 and 7,000 EUR depending on what course of study is taken.

-Whether you’re taking in a siesta or some Mediterranean cuisine, Spain has a lot to offer when you study abroad.
-Good luck with the application and admissions process, and enjoy studying abroad in Spain!
+Whether you’re taking in a siesta or tasting some Mediterranean cuisine, Spain has much to offer as a study abroad destination.
+Good luck with the application and admissions process, and enjoy your experience in Spain!